blr-today/website/cal/champaca.md

   , children's library and cafe in the heart of Bengaluru.
 It focuses on
     diverse stories, and choosing the books they stock with great care.

+{: .warning}
+> Champaca is currently closed for stock-taking from 16th September to 20th September.
+Check back in on the 21st!

 Sourced from the [Champaca Blog Events category](https://champaca.in/blogs/events).